palash1992/DynamicGEM/README.md

 Theano                 1.0.3
 wheel                  0.32.2
 ## Install
+Before setting up DynamicGEM, it is suggested that the dynamic triad and TIMERS are properly set up.

 The package uses setuptools, which is a common way of installing python modules.
 To install in your home directory, use:
 ```bash
     python setup.py install --user